emilysmokoff/INFO314-XMLRPC/README.md

 # INFO314-XMLRPC
 A homework assignment for my INFO314 course.

+I ran my client against Audrey's Server and it worked.
+Nancy ran her client against my Server and it worked.

 ## Goal
 You must build a client and server for a calculator application using the XML-RPC "standard".
 You are free to do this in Java, Python, or any other language you prefer, but it must follow the structure and format dictated by the XML-RPC website.